The Directors are pleased to present the 90th Annual Report together

 capacity Lavasa International Convention Centre (LICC).
 Another brand

-Projects with renowned hospitality players like Formule One, Holiday
+Projects with renowned hospitality players like Formule 1, Holiday Inn,

 Waterfront Shaw Apartment Hotel continue to flourish.
 Fortune Select

-Dasve is in its seventh year of successful operations with an occupancy
+Dasve is in its eighth year of successful operations with occupancy at

-of 66%.
-Accor Mercure is in its sixth year of successful
+66%, while Accor''s Mercure is in its seventh year of successful

-operation with

-an occupancy at 56%.
+operation with occupancy at 56%.
 In the tourism space, Lakeshore

 Watersports, Neo Spark Games Arcade and Xthrill Adventure Sports &

 On the retail front, a significant area has already been leased.

 All American Diner, Granma''s Homemade Patisserie, Chor Bizarre,

 Oriental Eight, Past Times Pub, Tabakh, Pizzavala, Naashta Paani,

 Paanchi Krunchyand Indulge have commenced operations.
 Many other non

-F&B outlets such as Mapro, Charosa Wine Boutique and Health First
+F&B outlets such as Mapro and Charosa Wine Boutique have successfully

 Significant progress was made in the education space.
 Christel House

-also saw launch of Phase 2 of Christel House till grade 6th.
+2015-16 also saw launch of Phase 2 of Christel House till grade VIII.

 Corporate entities such as EduSports, Yoga Blessing and Linguaphone

-showed keen interest to contribute towards Christel House Lavasa School by way of
+showed keen interest to contribute towards Christel House Lavasa School

-Ecole Hoteliere Lavasa started its sixth batch in 2014- 15.
-The seventh
+Ecole Hoteliere Lavasa started its seventh batch in June 2015-16.
+The

-PGDM program with specialization in Finance and Marketing.
+Management (PGDM) program with specialization in Finance and Marketing

 Knowledge Vistas Limited (KVL) is already running Little Millennium,